devsinsight/axa-company/README.md

         }
 ```

-You can use the client credentials above to access to the api docs (swagger-docs), notice that there are one admin and one client.
+2. You can use the client credentials above to access to the api docs (swagger-docs), notice that there are one admin and client role.
 If not, you will receive an Authorization error (401 - No Authorized).
-Also, take into account the role.

-Then, type the password: Pass@w0rd1
+3. Then, type the password: Pass@w0rd1

-Finally, you need to enter the client_id and secret:
+4. Finally, you need to enter the client_id and secret:
    client_id: axaClient
    secret: secret

 # Libraries used in this example: